 I have a thing for scarves.
 I hate that summer is too hot for them, so as soon as fall hits….BAM, scarf time!
 I love the pop of interest a scarf can add to an outfit.
 I also love it’s ability to hide 1/2 of my outfit in a stylish way.
 From fall through spring, 70% of the time my scarf pulls through and hides toddler smears and any questionable t-shirts.
 Or at least that is what I tell myself. 🙂

 A scarf is also a great way to try out fabric printing.
-Here I am making a bubble wrap print scarf, but any of the patterns I demonstrated on in the fabric printing tutorial with everyday items would work great for this.
+Here I am making a bubble wrap print scarf, but any of the patterns I demonstrated on in the f with everyday items would work great for this.
 Go check out the chart of different items and prints if you need more ideas.

 - 2 yards of fabric with drape (or more for longer scarf – see below).
 You want your scarf to wrap around your neck in a way that is not too stiff.
 I find that a gauzy open weave fabric or a linen blend fabric works best.
 Make sure you pick something that is soft!
 The last thing anyone wants is a scratchy scarf!
 You also want to be careful not to choose a fabric that is fuzzy, like a flannel.
 Your printing may end up looking fuzzy or blurry.
 Be sure to test out any fabric first if not sure.
 No one wants to commit to two yards of fabric and not have the paint adhere right!